31 July, 2025

 In addition, femtosecond pulses provide improved spatial resolution in multiphoton microscopy.
 The short pulse duration and high peak power allow for high-resolution imaging in 3D, enabling researchers to study samples at the cellular and subcellular level.

-Figure 2: Third harmonics of a calibration grid (Ibidi) with 50 micrometer squares. a) 4.7 mW, full spectrum short pulses (<50 fs; VALO Series). b) 6 mW with laser spectrum limited to 10 nm bandwidth (~160 fs). c) Scaled up contrast for the 6 mW laser spectrum limited to 10 nm bandwidth (~160 fs).
+Figure 4: Third harmonics of a calibration grid (Ibidi) with 50 micrometer squares. a) 4.7 mW, full spectrum short pulses (<50 fs; VALO Series). b) 6 mW with laser spectrum limited to 10 nm bandwidth (~160 fs). c) Scaled up contrast for the 6 mW laser spectrum limited to 10 nm bandwidth (~160 fs).

-In conclusion, the use of very short femtosecond pulses in multiphoton microscopy has several advantages, including reduced photodamage, increased efficiency, improved spatial resolution, and reduced background signal.
+In summary the use of very short femtosecond pulses in multiphoton microscopy has several advantages, including reduced photodamage, increased efficiency, improved spatial resolution, and reduced background signal.
 In particular, the ultrashort sub 50 fs pulses provide considerably higher pulse peak powers, which results in optimal signal-to-noise ratio images at much lower average power, which in turn reduces photobleaching, and extends cell viability.
 These advantages have made multiphoton microscopy a valuable tool in the study of biological samples, allowing researchers to obtain high-resolution images with minimal photodamage.

 References